Ganna Smirnova

 Ganna Smirnova (from Kyiv, Ukraine) is a Ukrainian professional dance exponent and research scholar of Bharatanatyam (form of Indian classical dance), and a disciple of Guru Smt Jayalakshmi Eshwar.
 She is also the founder and the Art Director of Indian Theater Nakshatra in Kyiv.
-She is one of the leading exponent of Indian classical dance "Bharatanatyam" in the eastern Europe and performs and teaches extensively.
+She is one of the leading exponents of Indian classical dance "Bharatanatyam" in the eastern Europe and performs and teaches extensively.

 She is a post-diploma graduate of Institute of Fine Arts "Abhinayaa – Aaradhana", New Delhi, where she learned under Guru Jayalakshmi Eswar under the ICCR scholarship.
 She has learned under her Guru under the Guru- shishya Parampara for more than six years.
 She is one of the very few non-Indian artists who have been empaneled under the ICCR.
 Her performances have received positive reviews from dance critics both in India and abroad.

 Early life and training

-Since childhood, Ganna has been studying ballet and the Ukrainian national dance under the direction of the well-known dancer, soloist ensemble of Virsky of Lilya Melnichenok.
-As a student she studied eastern philosophy and practiced yoga, Tai-zi-chuan and Shigun.
-She is the successful Graduate of Jurisprudence from her alma mater Tarasa Shevchenko National University in her academic life and has gone on to defend her PhD from the same university.
+Since childhood, Ganna has been studying ballet and the Ukrainian national dance under the direction of Lilya Melnichenok, a dancer and former soloist with the Virsky Ensemble.
+As a student she studied eastern philosophy and practiced yoga, Tai-zi-chuan, and Shigun.
+Academically, she earned a degree in Jurisprudence from Taras Shevchenko National University and later went on to defend her PhD at the same university.

 In 1998, Ganna received the scholarship under (Indian Council for Cultural Relations) of India to study Indian classical dance Bharatanatyam in New Delhi, while in India she received positive reviews from legendary dance critic Subuddu, Mrs. Leela Venkatraman and Dr Sunil Kothari.

-For the five years that she was in India (1998–2003), she had the intensive learning of Bharatanatyam and practiced the Carnatic Vocal music under Guru Vasantha Sundaram and Chhau under Guru Janmey jai Sai Babu.
-Besides she did get introductory knowledge of Kuchipudi under Guru Seetha Naagjyothi in Delhi Tamil Sangam for a couple of years.
-Yet Bharatnatyam remained her first and foremost passion and she was always very active with all the creative activities of her Guru while learning under her and took part in ballet compositions of her guru, and the lectures and demonstrations, and also regularly performed solo concerts in Delhi and other cities of India.
+For the five years that she was in India (1998–2003), she had intensive training in Bharatanatyam, and she practiced the Carnatic Vocal music under Guru Vasantha Sundaram and Chhau under Guru Janmey jai Sai Babu.
+She also received introductory knowledge of Kuchipudi from Guru Seetha Naagjyothi in Delhi Tamil Sangam.
+Yet Bharatnatyam remained her primary focus.
+She took part in the ballet compositions of her guru, as well as engaging in lectures and demonstrations and regularly performing solo concerts in Delhi and other cities of India.